lucasreis10/lucasreis10/README.md

 -------------------------
 💻 I am a Software Engineer
 📝 I have a strong interest in Software Architecture
-🔭 Working on Software Development as FullStack
-🌱 Learning about Software Architecture
+🔭 Working on Software Development as Software Architect 🌱 Learning about Software Architecture
 🌟 Main languages: Java, JavaScript & Kotlin
 ☕ Love coffee, anime & table tennis